Mac-lp3/akahu-matata/README.md

 * ~~should akahu api methods return raw object? no~~
 * ~~dao to load users~~
 * ~~tests for api methods~~
-* constructor in types/accounts.ts

-* update message txt gen to use the fields
+* message txt generation to use new fields
 * update all maps to use account.akahuId as the key
+* messaging component
+* containerization
+* documentation

 `EXCESS` funds transfer to:
   1. `UNDER` funds of any tier (preferring below)